Preconception Health Network (PCHN)

-The Preconception Health Network (PHN) was set up in 2021 to promote best practice in preconception health promotion and care.
+The Preconception Health Network (PCHN) was set up in 2021 to promote best practice in preconception health promotion and care.

 Health status at the time of conception is a predictor of pregnancy outcomes and the future health of parents and children.
 Optimising health for conception can prevent pregnancy complications and chronic disease later in life for all family members.
 The vision of the network is that all people of reproductive age will have optimal health and wellbeing to protect their reproductive health, future pregnancies and future health.

-The PHN aims to improve preconception health care by promoting collaboration and integration on a national level across the domains of research, policy, consumer engagement, health, social care and advocacy.
+The PCHN aims to improve preconception health care by promoting collaboration and integration on a national level across the domains of research, policy, consumer engagement, health, social care and advocacy.

 The network is led by Associate Professor Jacqueline Boyle from Monash University, and Professor Kirsten Black from the University of Sydney.
 This exciting collaboration welcomes health professionals, health advocates, researchers and community members to get involved.
 The network aims to include those who are culturally and linguistically diverse, living with a disability, gender diverse and Aboriginal and Torres Strait Islander peoples.

 For more information or to get involved, email email@example.com

 Publications and Submissions

 PCHN submission to the Senate Inquiry into universal access to reproductive healthcare

 Preconception Health Network.
 (2023).
 Submission number 49 to the Senate inquiry into universal access to reproductive healthcare, accepted 1 March 2023.
 Click here or at the link above to view the submission.

 Preconception Health Network.
 (2022).
 Preconception health and care: policy brief.
 APO/CRE HiPP, 15 August 2022. https://apo.org.au/node/320509